Krakow Info

 The city's current powers

 In 2002 Krakow's citizens chose Professor Jacek Majchrowski as their first mayor ever voted in by popular ballot.
-In November 2006 and in December 2010 they elected him for his second and third terms in the office respectively.
+In November 2006, in December 2010, in November 2014, and November 2018 they elected him for his second, third, fourth, and fifth term in the office respectively.

-The Krakow municipality has its headquarters in the city's Old Town historic district, in the 16-century Renaissance Wielopolskich Palace, adjoining the basilica of St. Francis'.
+The Krakow municipality has its headquarters in the city's Old Town historic district, in the 16th-century Renaissance Wielopolskich Palace, adjoining the basilica of St. Francis'.

 Office address of the City President (mayor) as well as the City Council is: 3/4 Wszystkich Swietych Pl.